 Shuford, W. D., and T. Gardali, eds.
 2008.
 California Bird Species of Special Concern: A ranked assessment of species, subspecies, and distinct populations of birds of immediate conservation concern in California.
 Studies of Western Birds 1.
 Western Field Ornithologists, Camarillo, California, and California Department of Fish and Game, Sacramento, California.

 Shuford, W. D., Gill, R. E., Jr., and Handel, C. M., eds.
 2018.
 Trends and Traditions: Avifaunal Change in Western North America.
 Studies of Western Birds 3.
 Western Field Ornithologists, Camarillo, California.
-In press.
+Click to order.

 WFO is accepting submissions for future monographs.

 See the submission guidelines here, and submit manuscripts to the editor: